Directed by: Peyton Reed || Produced by: Kevin Feige

 —> ON THE FENCE

 ?
 At least this movie bothered to explain why none of the other Avengers couldn’t swoop in and immediately solve all the film’s problems.
-Oh wait, I don’t really care!
+Oh wait, I don’t care!